respiratory-immunology-lab/microbiome-shotgun/README.md

 Using the shotgun-sunbeam pipeline for shotgun metagenomics sequencing
 ======================================================================

-This pipeline is based on Sunbeam pipeline, which provides a foundation to build more in-depth analyses and to enable comparisons in metagenomic sequencing experiments by removing problematic, low-complexity reads and standardizing post-processing and analytical steps.
-Sunbeam is written in Python using the Snakemake workflow management software.
-This pipeline has been optimised to work on M3 cluster.
+This pipeline is based on Sunbeam and MetaLAFFA pipelines, which provide flexible Snakemake workflows for shotgun metagenomics analyses.
+The pipeline starts with Sunbeam for fastq files cleaning, host reads decontamination, and taxonomic profiling.
+MetaLAFFA tool is then used for functional profiling of the decontaminated reads.

 ## Working on the cluster

 Click [here](https://github.com/respiratory-immunology-lab/microbiome-shotgun/tree/master/cluster) for more information about how to work on the cluster and download data directly from basespace.

+## SUNBEAM: Decontamination and taxonomy

-## Installing Sunbeam on the cluster
+#### Installing Sunbeam on the cluster

 Sunbeam is a pipeline written in snakemake that simplifies and automates many of the steps in metagenomic sequencing analysis.
 See https://sunbeam.readthedocs.io/en/latest/index.html for more information.